What Is The Difference In Glamping vs Camping 5 Criteria

 Location

 Glamping also often includes guided tours of the local environment and special activities such as safaris and spa treatments.
-Traditional camping activities like hiking and fishing are still popular, even among the most high-end glampers.
+Traditional camping activities like hiking and fishing are still popular, even among high-end glampers.

 Shelter